PolymathicAI/AstroCLIP/README.md

 ## Pretraining

-AstroCLIP is trained using a two-step process.First, we pre-train a single-modal galaxy image encoder and a single-modal galaxy spectrum encoder separately.
+AstroCLIP is trained using a two-step process.
+First, we pre-train a single-modal galaxy image encoder and a single-modal galaxy spectrum encoder separately.
 Then, we CLIP align these two encoders on a paired image-spectrum dataset.

-### DINOv2 ViT Image Pretraining:
+### Image Pretraining - DINOv2 ViT:
 AstroCLIP uses a Vision Transformer (ViT) to encode galaxy images.
-Pretraining is performed using the [DINOv2](https://github.com/facebookresearch/dinov2/tree/2302b6bf46953431b969155307b9bed152754069) package, which combines self-distillation, masked-modeling, and contrastive objectives.
+Pretraining is performed using the [DINOv2](https://github.com/facebookresearch/dinov2/) package, which combines self-distillation, masked-modeling, and contrastive objectives.
 Overall, we use largely the same training regime, however we modify some of the contrastive augmentations to suit an astrophysics context.

 Model training can be launched with the following command:
 ```